ideaspaper/mya-discord-webhook/README.md

 ### `jobs.json`

 The schedule for sending each message can be configured in `jobs.json`.
+Create the file then put it in `src` directory.
 Each message will be associated with one job.
 Example of `jobs.json` content is as below.

 ```json
 {